 Persistent Volume Claims (PVCs)

-If there exists more than one PV that matches the requirements of the PV, Labels and Selectors can be used to bound PVCs to specific PVs.
+If more than one PV that matches the requirements of the PV exists, labels and selectors can be used to bind PVCs to specific PVs.
 If no other match exists, a PVC may be assigned a PV with much larger storage but with other matching properties.
 Since the PVCs and PVs share a 1:1 relationship, no other PVCs can join to use the extra space.

 A PVC is also created using a YAML definition file, with request specifications similar to the one below: